A classic, artisan style loaf of sourdough bread with big holes and sour flavor. Perfect for sandwiches or serving with a meal.

 - Cuisine: american, European

-- Combine all ingredients EXCEPT the salt into a large mixing bowl and stir with a spoon or spatula to create a very wet dough.
-It will be so wet it won’t even be sticky.
+- Combine all ingredients EXCEPT the salt into a large mixing bowl and stir with a spoon or spatula to create a wet, sticky dough.
 Cover with a towel and allow to rest for 30-60 minutes.

 - After an hour, do ONE knead/ fold motion of the dough.
 This can be done right in the bowl or on the counter.
 You are trying to reshape the dough back into a round ball, even though it will want to relax back out to a flat shape.
 Shape it once and then cover and allow it to rest for another hour.